google/flatbuffers/docs/source/Tutorial.md

 Note that any `mutate` functions on a table will return a boolean, which is `false` if the field we're trying to set is not present in the buffer.
-Fields that are not present if they weren't set, or even if they happen to be equal to the default value.
+Fields are not present if they weren't set, or even if they happen to be equal to the default value.
 For example, in the creation code above, the `mana` field is equal to `150`, which is the default value, so it was never stored in the buffer.
 Trying to call the corresponding `mutate` method for `mana` on such